Organizing and Funding Software Production

 A recently popularized alternative to charging a licensing fee to use the software has been to offer a service based on the software.
 Users do not download and install (all of) the software themselves, they use it by connecting to servers that are running the software.
 These servers are owned or leased by the company, which charges a subscription fee to access the service, and/or captures useful data about the users which generate value for the organization or can be sold to other organizations for this purpose.
-Services that benefit from network effects (i.e. the product benefits from more users e.g. Facebook, Uber) have been growing quickly, often following a strategy of subsidizing the service until it can gain a dominant position in its market, before beginning to extract the value from those users and their data.
+Services that benefit from network effects (i.e. the product benefits from more users, e.g. Facebook, Uber) have been growing quickly, often following a strategy of subsidizing the service until it can gain a dominant position in its market, before beginning to extract the value from those users and their data.

 The point of this simplistic overview is to establish that the question of how software development and digital infrastructure is funded has become an important one for human society.
-Software is penetrating many walks of life, and the question of how it is funded is shaping the offerings which make it to the market.
+Software is penetrating many walks of life, and the question of how its development and maintenance is funded is shaping the offerings which make it to the market.

 In the proprietary software/data domain, the organizational forms are quite recognizable from the industrial era.
 In place of functions like obtaining and distributing physical raw materials, there are functions like protecting intellectual property.
 Whenever more revenue can be generated from more customers it makes sense to invest in marketing the product with a view to increasing its usage.
 With strong revenues coming in (or the prospect of strong revenues to come) it makes sense to hire staff (or contract out the work) to further develop the software or to develop new software products.